ArutyunovG/CVWorkspace/README.md

 <ul>
 <li> you agree, that your contributions are MIT-licensed
-<li> contributed code is written from scratch and does not havve parts copied from other repositories.
+<li> contributed code is written from scratch and does not have parts copied from other repositories.
 </ul>